aalepere/djangowarehouse/README.md

 ```

 ### Serializers
-As explained previously, serializers will be used to parse and validate the input date before inserting same in the relevant SQL tables.
+As explained previously, serializers will be used to parse and validate the input date before inserting the same in the relevant SQL tables.

 Now let's assume that external sources provide us information as per the below JSON format:
 ```json